Lab 2: Custom Swing Components

 5: Support for typed text.

-When in the flipped state you should also the user to enter typed text on the back of the photo.
+When in the flipped state you should also allow the user to enter typed text on the back of the photo.
 The way this should work is that the user clicks on the photo back to set an insertion point for the text.
 Then, any typing will begin to fill the photo back starting at that insertion point.
 Clicking again will reset the insertion point to another position.
 While you don’t have to do any especially fancy text processing (no ligatures or custom fonts or anything like that), you should make the basics work correctly.
 The basics are:

 You should implement word wrap.
 This means that when your typing hits the end of the photo back you should find the rightmost whitespace in the line, break the line there, and put the remaining word on a new line.
 If there is no whitespace in the line then you can just break the line at the last character that will fit on the line.